p1xel0/SubsPlease-AdRu/README.md

-# HorribleSubs-AdRu
+# SubsPlease-AdRu
-Automated Downloader and Rclone Uploader for HorribleSubs RSS Feed.
+Automated Downloader and Rclone Uploader for SubsPlease RSS Feed.
 By default the script downloads from the 1080p feed and uploads to the rclone remote ```drive:```.
 The feed resolution can be altered by changing aria2c URL on line 10.
 The rclone destination remote can be altered by changing the rclone command on lines 34 and 42.

 ### Setup